corrado1982/corrado1982/README.md

 ### About me

 - :desktop_computer: I am a student in front-end development on Noroff.
-- :monocle_face: I'm making some websites and practicing with HTML, CSS, Javascript and Wordpress.
+- :monocle_face: I'm making some websites and practicing with HTML, CSS, Javascript, Wordpress, Bootstrap, Tailwind and React
 - :blue_book: Learning Adobe XD and reading books about Web Design

 ### I am Learning